BUS 346

 bulletdiscuss issues pertaining to constitutional, administrative, contract, and tort law.

-bullet identify the various organizational forms of doing business, and the relationships and duties of individuals therein.
+bulletidentify the various organizational forms of doing business, and the relationships and duties of individuals therein.

 bulletdiscuss issues pertaining to agency and employment law.